Winter 2024 Class Schedule

 English 339 Studies in Shakespeare: Green Worlds?
 Shakespeare’s Environmental Questions (Pre 1830/Gender, Sexuality & Embodiment)Course Description: This seminar will work across Shakespeare’s genres (comedies, tragedies, and tragicomic hybrids), focusing on representative plays that also show a preoccupation with humanity’s cosmic place and environmental situation.
 The course will explore Shakespeare’s persistently troubled sense that humankind, alone, does not quite “belong” to nature.
 We’ll assess how his understanding of “Nature” and our relation to it changes over his career and also how it varies in the distinct ecologies of tragedy and comedy.
 The critical concept of Shakespearean “green worlds” first arose to describe those retreats into nature (and away from civilized society) that typically occur in the comedies.
 There, a removal to the “green world” serves to counteract one or another social ill, which in turn enables a rebalanced, healthier socio-political life to be restored.
 But how does this traditional and sometimes pastoral sense of a natural equilibrium hold up against a closer reading of the plays, especially if we consider comedies and tragedies together?
 Against what, exactly, is the human order of civil life defined and established, and from what threatening “laws of nature” is it supposed to defend us?
 How does our grasp of more contemporary human impacts on the environment illuminate Shakespeare’s premodern vision of human existence as a calamity of exposure -- to hard weather and our own worst instincts, too?
 This inquiry into Shakespeare’s environmental vision will, finally, tell us something about the history of what it has meant to be human.
 Teaching Method: Lecture and discussion.
 Evaluation Method: Sustained and substantive class participation and two papers.
 Texts include: Readings will be chosen from among Shakespeare’s The Two Gentlemen of Verona, A Midsummer Night’s Dream, As You Like It, Hamlet, King Lear, Macbeth, Cymbeline, and The Winter’s Tale; brief contextual readings in early modern natural history, theology, and political thought will be supplied by the instructor. | ||||

 English 365 Studies in Postcolonial Literature: Secrets, Silence, and Lies in Postcolonial Literature (Post 1830/Transnationalism and Textual Circulation/Postcolonial & Comparative Literatures)Course Description: Deadly betrayal, concealed murders, illicit love, double agents and ghost children: postcolonial fiction is filled with dark secrets and disturbing silences.
 Why are secrets so endemic in postcolonial culture in both the political and the personal realm, and how do they work?
 Colonial cultures have depended on secrets and lies to maintain order.
 But what are the implications for a society that remains silent about some of its darkest crimes and traumas?
-In this seminar, we will read three postcolonial novels set in three very distinct postcolonial cultures—Seamus Deane’s Reading in the Dark (Northern Ireland), Arundati Roy’s The God of Small Things (India), and Viet Thanh Nguyen’s The Sympathizer (Vietnam and Los Angeles)—in order to think about these questions.
+In this seminar, we will read three postcolonial novels set in three very distinct postcolonial cultures—Seamus Deane's Reading in the Dark (Northern Ireland), Arundati Roy's The God of Small Things (India), and Viet Thanh Nguyen's The Sympathizer (Vietnam and Los Angeles)—in order to think about these questions.
 We will consider how a legacy of violence—physical, psychic, and sexual—manifests itself when it cannot be spoken out loud.
 We will discuss how secrets and lies are both specific to place and context, and fit into a pattern of control and silencing that is recognizable across cultures.
 How can a code of silence create the conditions for traitors, informants, and double agents?
 How can fiction help to reveal some of these hidden codes and give voice to the silenced?
 Why might the horror genre be well suited to raising some of these questions?
-In addition to a close reading of these three novels, we will look at a variety of recent memoirs, graphic novels, films and television episodes to enrich our reading, including: excerpts from Say Nothing by Patrick Radden Keefe, Thi Bui’s illustrated memoir The Best We Could Do, selected episodes from the Netflix series The Crown (”Hyde Park Corner,” “Tywysog Cymru,” and “Hereditary Principles”), Apocalypse Now, the documentary Meet the Patels, and Jordan Peele’s film Get Out.
-Teaching Method: Class discussion, small-group discussion, peer response Evaluation Method: Class participation, weekly short writings, one longer paper (5-7 pages) Readings:
+In addition to a close reading of these three novels, we will look at a variety of recent memoirs, films and television episodes to enrich our reading, including: excerpts from Say Nothing by Patrick Radden Keefe (nonfiction), Thi Bui's illustrated memoir The Best We Could Do, selected episodes from the Netflix series The Crown, the documentary Meet the Patels, Francis Ford Coppola's Apocalypse Now and Jordan Peele's Get Out.
+Teaching Method: Seminar discussion, collaborative group exercises, peer response.
+Evaluation Method: Class participation, weekly short writings and/or Canvas posts, one longer paper (5-7 pages).
+Readings:

 Films/Video Include: